stasbychkar/Donation-Inventory-API/README.md

 ## Database

 The application uses SQLite with a local file called `donations.db`.
 The database is created automatically when you first run the application.

-## Development

-The code is well-structured with:

-- **Database Models**: SQLAlchemy models in `DonationDB`
-- **API Schemas**: Pydantic models for validation
-- **Error Handling**: Proper HTTP status codes and error messages
-- **Documentation**: Comprehensive docstrings and comments

-## Running in Production

-For production deployment, consider:

-1. Using a production ASGI server like Gunicorn
-2. Switching to PostgreSQL or MySQL for the database
-3. Adding authentication and authorization
-4. Implementing logging and monitoring
-5. Setting up environment-based configuration